isabella232/ContactAngle/src/script/README.md

 ---------

 ## Aims

 These scripts has been released as a separate module, to help the code developers with script re-use,and simplification of workflow for code compilation, testing, deployment and release.
-Hopefully it can help others as well.

 ---------